drakkar-lig/walt-python-packages/doc/walt/doc/md/server-install.md

 $ walt node create vnode1
 $ walt node shell vnode1
 ```

+Note: WalT will detect that you are a new user and ask you for some configuration settings.

 After a few minutes (download of the default image + node bootup) you should be connected on the virtual node.